ParadoxV5/method-pipeline/README.md

   then {|response| JSON.parse(response) }
 ```

-With the new Refinement active: (Oh gosh, this looks like a brand new language!)
+With the new Refinement active: (Oh gosh, this looks like a brand-new language!)
 ```ruby
 using Pipeline